 \subsection{Implications for neutrino oscillations}

-It is well established~\cite{colgla,brust,emnEscape,gamboneutri,winsta} that flavour-dependent modifications to the energy-momentum dispersion relations for neutrinos may lead to neutrino oscillations even if neutrinos are massless.
+It is well established~\cite{colgla,brust,emnEscape,gamboneutri,winsta,joyneutri} that flavour-dependent modifications to the energy-momentum dispersion relations for neutrinos may lead to neutrino oscillations even if neutrinos are massless.
 This point is not directly relevant for the three test theories I have chosen to use as frameworks of reference for this review.
-Both the PKV0 test theory and my chosen DSR test theory adopt universality of the modification of the dispersion relation.
-And also the FTV0 test theory describes flavour-independent effects (its effects are ``nonuniversal" only for what concerns polarization/helicity).
-Still I had to at least mention this possibility both because clearly flavour-dependent effects may well attract gradually more interest from quantum-gravity phenomenologists (some valuable analysis have already been produced; see, {\it e.g.}, Refs.~\cite{mattinLRR,tedAP} and references therein), and because even for researchers focusing on flavour-independent effects it is of course important to be familiar with constraints that may be set on flavour-dependent scenarios (those constraints, in a certain sense, provide motivation for their adoption of flavour independence).
+The PKV0 test theory adopts universality of the modification of the dispersion relation, and also the FTV0 test theory describes flavour-independent effects (its effects are ``nonuniversal'' only in relation to polarization/helicity).
+Still I should mention this possibility both because clearly flavour-dependent effects may well attract gradually more interest from quantum-spacetime phenomenologists (some valuable analyses have already been produced; see, e.g., Refs.~\cite{mattinLRR,tedAP} and references therein), and because even for researchers focusing on flavour-independent effects it is of course important to be familiar with constraints that may be set on flavour-dependent scenarios (those constraints, in a certain sense, provide motivation for the adoption of flavour independence).